dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/design-test-and-document-restful-apis-using-raml-in-dotnet.md

 Amazing, let's explore the auto-generated client by writing some tests next!

-## 3. Write tests using the auto-generated client
+<h2 id="write-tests-using-the-auto-generated-client">3.
+Write tests using the auto-generated client</h2>

 Using the client I can write integration tests against a real endpoint.
 At the moment I don't have a working API running anywhere so I define a provisional URI and a couple more parameters for my first test: